-As there is some resistance while operating in inlet and exhaust valve and some portion of burnt gases remains inside the cylinder during the cycle, resulting in the pumping losses.
+As there is some resistance while operating in the inlet and exhaust valve and some portion of burnt gases remains inside the cylinder during the cycle, resulting in the pumping losses.

 These pumping losses are treated as negative work and therefore subtracted from actual work done during the cycle.
-This will give us network done from the cycle.
+This will give us a network done from the cycle.

-Actually, all these strokes are performed at such a fast speed; you cannot see it step by step but it happens in every four stroke engine.
+Actually, all these strokes are performed at such a fast speed; you cannot see it step by step but it happens in every four-stroke engine.